atirek-ak/comic-script/README.md

 Because you want to enjoy Batman beating up the scum of Gotham in full screen and whenever you wish.

 # Features
-* Downloads comic as .jpg files
+* Downloads comic as .jpg & .pdf files(can be chosen).
-* Converts them to a .pdf file(optional)

 ## Modules used
 * selenium